HUMAN IDENTITY and its CULTURAL DEVELOPMENT

 If it wasn't the online social groups and politicians – it would be something else ... and we can expect this situation because as a race we have lost the mutual support of our tribe; our social group is insecure.
 All we have left to identify with, is our individual ideas and opinions ... and they are exponentially insecure.

-IT'S ALL ABOUT FOCUSSING, WE HAVE FORGOTTEN THE BALANCE
+IT'S ALL ABOUT FOCUSING, WE HAVE FORGOTTEN THE BALANCE

 As a race we have generally become more and more creative with our abstract thinking.
 We have developed ideas on individual freedom of thought, with an emphasis on thinking for yourself, expressing yourself and believing in yourself.
 All good, but where is the balance?

-We learn to connect words and symbols and to develop our focussing abilties and abstract thought at an increasingly young age.
+We learn to connect words and symbols and to develop our focusing abilities and abstract thought at an increasingly young age.
 And at the same time we are learning to neglect our broadband abilities, at an increasingly early age.
 Modern man has lost and we are ignoring, part of how we always sensed the world around us, lived and managed to survive over millions of years.

 WORK IDENTITY and SPECIALISATION

 Over hundreds of thousands of years there has been a steady increase in job-specialisation.
-Quite recently since civilisation, humans started focussing on individual trades, and found identity in their work as soapmakers, ropemakers, brickmakers, bookbinders and glass blowers.
+Quite recently since civilisation, humans started focusing on individual trades, and found identity in their work as soapmakers, ropemakers, brickmakers, bookbinders and glass blowers.
 But to keep growing exponentially we needed to keep repeating everything in smaller and smaller specialised parts.
-Always focussing on smaller bits.
+Always focusing on smaller bits.